adrianmmiller/AutomaticSQLiteDBOptimizer/README.md

 2. Inside create the follow key=value pairs to suit your preference:

-*interval=x*   (where x is the number of days between script runs, for the love of god do not put 1, there is no benefit and you just heighten the possbility of corruption)
+*interval=x*   (where x is the number of days between script runs, for the love of god do not put 1 (this goes out especially to the kind of people who put every app on their Magisk magiskhide/deny list) there is no benefit and you just heighten the possibility of corruption)

 *loglevel=x*   (where 1 is detailed logging and 0 is basic (default))